Families of relatively exact Lagrangians, free loop spaces and generalised homology: Monodromy in the looped case

 Then along the top part of $\partial D^2$, $\eta(\cdot, y)$ is given by some homotopy between these two matrices, and travelling in the opposite direction along the bottom produces the reverse of this homotopy.
 Therefore for a fixed $y$, $\eta(\cdot, y)$ is a contractible loop.
-However these contractions and loops are independent of $y$, so $\eta$ is contractible. \end{proof} Then from Proposition \ref{Complex Orientability} it follows that \begin{CC} \begin{enumerate} \item If $T^v L_{\psi^1}$ admits a stable trivialisation over a 2-skeleton of $L_{\psi^1}$, then Assumption \ref{Looped Orientation Assumption} holds for $R = H\Z$. \item If $T^v L_{\psi^1}$ admits a stable trivialisation over a 3-skeleton of $L_{\psi^1}$, then Assumption \ref{Looped Orientation Assumption} holds for $R = KU$. \item If $T^v L_{\psi^1}$ admits a stable trivialisation, then Assumption \ref{Looped Orientation Assumption} holds when $R$ is any complex-oriented cohomology theory. \end{enumerate} \end{CC} \begin{proof}[Proof of Proposition \ref{MN Orientations}] We will show that if $TL$ admits a homotopy class of stable trivialisations over an $i$-skeleton $L_i$ of $L$ which is preserved by $\psi^1$ and can be extended to an $i+1$-skeleton $L_{i + 1}$, then $T^v L_{\psi^1}$ admits a stable trivialisation over an $i$-skeleton of $L_{\psi^1}$.
-Let $\tilde{\psi^1}:L \rightarrow L$ be a map homotopic to $\psi^1|_L$ which sends $L_i$ to itself.
-Then $L_{\psi^1}$ is homotopy equivalent to
+However these loops are independent of $y$, so the contractions can be chosen to be independent of $y$ too, and so $\eta$ is nullhomotopic. \end{proof} Then from Proposition \ref{Complex Orientability} along with the fact that $\pi_3 BO = 0$, it follows that \begin{CC} \begin{enumerate} \item If $T^v L_{\psi^1}$ admits a stable trivialisation over a 2-skeleton of $L_{\psi^1}$, then Assumption \ref{Looped Orientation Assumption} holds for $R = H\Z$. \item If $T^v L_{\psi^1}$ admits a stable trivialisation over a 2-skeleton of $L_{\psi^1}$, then Assumption \ref{Looped Orientation Assumption} holds for $R = KU$. \item If $T^v L_{\psi^1}$ admits a stable trivialisation, then Assumption \ref{Looped Orientation Assumption} holds when $R$ is any complex-oriented cohomology theory. \end{enumerate} \end{CC} \begin{proof} Assume $T^v\tilde{L}_{\psi^1}$ admits a stable trivialisation over an $(i+1)$-skeleton.
+Note that since $\pi_3 BO = 0$, if this holds for $i=2$, it holds for $i=3$ too.
+We use that $T\sQ$ is naturally stably isomorphic to $\Ind$, and $T\sM$ and $T\sN$ are naturally stably isomorphic to